RB JUBILEE 2009 - 2019

 August - October: Production CD-single Candy "I'll show you" at Power Sound Studio Amsterdam with Paul Pouwer (engineer), Anna Ajtner (personal management & photography) and Karsten Wolff (producer).

-Back into live music for the Jubilee project with Peter (Backi) Backhausen (vocals, drums, percussion), Georg Bicher (vocals, guitar, flute) & Karsten Wolff (vocals, keyboards, guitar).
+March-April: Preparing to go back into live music for the Jubilee project with Peter (Backi) Backhausen (vocals, drums, percussion), Georg Bicher (vocals, guitar, flute) & Karsten Wolff (vocals, keyboards, guitar) in Lüdinghausen.

 Get social with us: